Dpz06092020/inbl_test/ibloxapp/README.md

 Author: Deepa G Pillai

 Featured implemented in the project:
-* Implemented django command to read data from json file and insert into postgres database
+* Implemented django command to read data from json file and insert into postgres database *Django command to insert data :- python manage.py loadpdata MockData.json
 * Endpoints used:
     1. Registration
     2. To generate token for user